 Trattoria Pomo D'Oro

 Here, it's hard to go wrong with anything, but I enjoy most the rich, Tuscan tomato soup (pappa al pomodoro; €6), the strozzapreti hand-rolled pasta (€9), and the branzino fillet, be it charcoal-grilled (€12) or steamed and filled with pancetta and black mussels (€15).
 The pizzas, prepared in a wood-burning oven, lean toward the Neapolitan-style with an airy crust.
 If unsure, go for the "Emiliana," packing Parma ham, mozzarella, and parmesan (€11).
 Do save room for dessert, as the profiterole (€4) and the tiramisu (€4) are among the best in Budapest.
 Pomo D'oro's long wine list includes both Italian and Hungarian bottles.

-I enjoy the atmosphere most during dinner at Pomo D'Oro, because at lunchtime the place is often overrun by business people from the nearby financial district.
+I prefer Pomo D'Oro during the evenings because at lunchtime the place is often overrun by business people from the nearby financial district.
 All in all, reliable Italian food and a friendly service rightfully make Pomo D'oro one of, if not the most sought-after restaurants in Budapest.
 Reservations are an absolute must.